 - Only Canva administrators can create a new Brand Kit.
 Template designers have the capability to edit Brand Kits, but regular Members will not.
-If you want to create your own Brand Kit, you can contact an administrator (Lori Arcangel Wright (firstname.lastname@example.org), Shannon Hillyard (email@example.com) or Jasmin Francis-Bush (firstname.lastname@example.org) to start building your own Brand Kit.
+If you want to create your own Brand Kit, you can contact an administrator Lexi Trucco (firstname.lastname@example.org), Lori Arcangel Wright (email@example.com), or firstname.lastname@example.org to start building your own Brand Kit.

 - Do the animations created in a Canva presentation translate to PowerPoint?

-- As of now, no. For animated presentations, we recommend using the URL conversion option (that is, creating a web-based presentation with a shareable link).
+- No. For animated presentations, we recommend using the URL conversion option (that is, creating a web-based presentation with a shareable link).

-- We have a lot of Vet Med photos.
+- My team has a lot of photos.
 Will we need to upload them to your campus repository or can we upload directly to Canva?

-- You can upload directly to your folders in Canva.
+- You can directly upload your folders to Canva.

 - How does a presentation template work for the rest of your team that isn't using Canva?
-Example: Designer creates a presentation template for an office of engineers.
 How do they use the template?
 Does it just convert to PowerPoint?

 - You can convert to PowerPoint and you can also create the presentation as a shareable website link.

-- How does that work for someone who is, say, going to a conference?
-Do they work through Canva to edit their document, then convert to PowerPoint and download it?
+- How does that work for someone who is going to a conference?
+Can they work through Canva to edit their document, then convert to PowerPoint and download it?